 By using a primer, you can get away with less foundation.
-Plus, on days when a foundation isn't necessary, the primer can simply give your skin a lovely boost.
+Plus, on days when a foundation isn't necessary, the primer can give your skin a blurred, airbrushed look.
 Many also include SPF, which can add another layer of protection from the sun.

 Other benefits of foundation primers, according to makeup artist Laura Mercier, include: